alisaki20/msp-framework/README.md

 ##### Parameters:

-the "id" parameter is required. if it's not setted the section will be not registered the "name" parameter is required. it's the name that are should appeared in the settings sections menu the "icon" parameter is optional. it's the icon that are should appeared  in the settings sections menu the "title" parameter is optional. it's the title that are should appeared on the top of fields when the section are selected the "subtitle" parameter is optional. it's the subtitle that are should appeared on the top of fields when the section are selected the "fields" parameter is optional. by the parameter you can send an array of fields to set im the section instead of set them spracted
+1. the "id" parameter is required. if it's not provided the section will be not registered
+2. the "name" parameter is required. it's the name that are should appear in the settings sections menu
+3. the "icon" parameter is optional. it's the icon that are should appear  in the settings sections menu
+4. the "title" parameter is optional. it's the title that are should appear on the top of fields when the section are selected
+5. the "subtitle" parameter is optional. it's the subtitle that are should appear on the top of fields when the section are selected
+6. the "fields" parameter is optional. by the parameter you can send an array of fields to set im the section instead of set them separated

 ##### Note:

 you can use "add_fields_section**s**_array" function to set an array of section. every section array should have same parameters as described above.

-#### 8. Add the your fields to sections:
+#### 8. Add the fields to sections:

 	add_field_array(array(
 		'id' => 'example-switch',